-The second version of the test will be given approximately ten days to two weeks later (when everyone has received their graded unit exam back).
+The second version of the test will be given approximately seven to ten days later (when everyone has received their graded unit exam back).
 This test will be given outside of regular class time and will be open to anyone who wants to take it.